folio-org/mod-copycat/README.md

 mod-copycat provides two regular interface: `copycat-imports` and `copycat-profiles`.

-The provided interface `copycat-imports` is for the actual imporing.
+The provided interface `copycat-imports` is for the actual importing.
 There are two modes:

 1. raw record.
 The record is part of the import operation.
 The raw